Helping Your Child Cope | Overview

 Families can help in many ways to make their child's transition and hospital stay as easy as possible.
 It is completely normal for a child to show lots of different feelings and act differently when in the hospital.
 Your child's treatment team will help you support your child, but here are some tips:

 Support your child in making this difficult transition.
 Reassure your child that they will be in the hospital for as short a period of time as possible.
-The average hospital stay at the Inpatient Psychiatry Service at Boston Children's Hospital is approximately two weeks but this is highly variable depending on your child's needs.
+The average hospital stay at the Inpatient Psychiatry Service is about two weeks, but this is highly variable depending on your child's needs.
 Their stay can range from a few days to several weeks.

 Remind your child that their ability to talk about troubles and work with staff is the best way to get out of the hospital as quickly as possible.
 Avoid promising when your child can leave the hospital.